One for the Money

 The inciting incident occurs at 11 minutes when Stephanie visits her sleazy cousin Vinnie's bail bonds office seeking a file clerk job.
 Instead, she discovers Joe Morelli is a wanted fugitive with a $50,000 bounty.
 Her desperation meets opportunity..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Stephanie makes her first attempt to capture Morelli, confronting him directly.
+This demonstrates the protagonist's commitment to Stephanie makes her first attempt to capture Morelli, confronting him directly.
 Though she fails spectacularly, she fully commits to the bounty hunter world and refuses to quit despite the danger and her inexperience., moving from reaction to action.

 The Collapse moment at 67 minutes (74% through) represents the emotional nadir.
 Here, Stephanie is kidnapped by the corrupt criminals.
 She's held at gunpoint, facing death.
 Her inexperience has caught up with her, and she believes she's failed completely.
-The whiff of death: she genuinely faces execution., indicates the protagonist at their lowest point.
+The whiff of death: she genuinely faces execution., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 79% of the runtime.
 Stephanie uses her wit and training from Ranger to create an opportunity for escape.
 She synthesizes everything she's learned about being brave and resourceful.
 Morelli and Ranger arrive, and together they turn the tables on the criminals., demonstrating the transformation achieved throughout the journey.